CheloGE/Robot_arm_Reinforcement_learning_control/report.md

 |:--:|
 !['second_run_plot_rewards'](docs/second_run_plot_rewards.png)

-As you can see the model does get a little bit more stable (blue line) compared to the old version (orange line), but it is not as significant I thought.
+As you can see the model does get a little bit more stable (blue line) compared to the old version (orange line), but it is not as significant as I thought.
 However, the agent got a higher overall average score which was great.

 * First run mean score: 30.61899931561202
 * Second run mean  score: 31.413505964520077